Draft Local Planning Scheme No. 7

 Can i please ask and get information on what modifications are referred to in the below statement from the council meeting on the 28th March "Council resolved to support draft LPS 7 subject to modifications."

-MichaelT asked about 1 year ago
+MichaelT asked over 1 year ago

 Hi there, thank you for your question.
 The modifications endorsed by Council to draft LPS 7 can be found in the document library here.
 If you would like to discuss this further please contact the Strategic Planning Team on 9474 0777.